AI Readiness Diagnostic

 Ten dimensions of organizational absorption.

 The diagnostic is twenty questions across the ten dimensions below.
-We publish the dimensions, the signal we look for, and the executive question that surfaces it.
-The instrument itself (the full question set, rubric, and scoring math) is the proprietary part we run live with you.
+We publish the framework.
+The full question set, scoring rubric, and facilitation method are part of the engagement.

 01